rust-lang/rfcs/text/2856-project-groups.md

     discussions.
 Of course, interested members are free to participate.
 - Write a short motivation for the project.
 - Find a person from the relevant team who's willing to act as a liaison.
-  - Finding a liasion is specific to each team, you should consult the team's documentation on how to propose project groups.
+  - Finding a liaison is specific to each team, you should consult the team's documentation on how to propose project groups.
-  - You may not always be able to find someone who is willing to act as liasion.
+  - You may not always be able to find someone who is willing to act as liaison.
 It's up to each team to decide how many new efforts they'll have the bandwidth for, which may at times be none.

 2. Obtain the consensus of the team to create group.